 Knowing helpful assistive technology terms

-I’m very tech savvy, but I didn’t know a lot of common assistive technology terms and definitions before I started college, so I couldn’t give a very specific explanation of what I needed.
+I’m very tech-savvy, but I didn’t know a lot of common assistive technology terms and definitions before I started college, so I couldn’t give a very specific explanation of what I needed.
 While the assistive technology specialists were willing to work with me, it’s much more helpful to know the names of common tools and device characteristics, and what they do.

 How to request technology from my state/commonwealth

 Shortly before I started college, I was referred to the vocational rehabilitation program that is connected with the Virginia Department for the Blind and Vision Impaired (DBVI).
 It wasn’t until the end of my freshman year of college when I met with their assistive technology specialist that I realized I could request different devices that could help me to be successful in the classroom.
-The assistive technology specialist can also recommended different devices for me, and DBVI can purchase those devices at no additional cost to me, as long as the technology can be used to help me achieve my goal of graduating college.
+The assistive technology specialist can also recommend different devices for me, and DBVI can purchase those devices at no additional cost to me, as long as the technology can be used to help me achieve my goal of graduating college.

 - What To Know About College Assistive Technology Specialists